Niall1985/FileServerGolang/README.md

 ### Uploading a File

-To upload a file from your local system to the server:
+To upload a file from your local system to the server, use the following PowerShell script:

 ```powershell
 $FilePath = "C:\Path\To\Your\File.ext"